 - Joint Return: They must not file a joint tax return for the year (if he or she is married).

 - Qualifying Child of more than one person: If they could be a qualifying child for more than one person, you must be the person who is entitled to claim the child.

 If it turns out that someone is not your Qualifying Child, you may want to see if they are your Qualifying Relative.
 You may not be able to claim certain tax credits if they are not, such as the Child Tax Credit, but you may be eligible for other tax credits or breaks.
 When you prepare a tax return on eFile.com, we will help you determine the status of your dependent as well as claim any tax credits you are entitled to based on your information.

 Qualifying Child Special Cases

-A child is still considered to be living with you during any period of time when you or the child are temporarily absent from home due to school, business, military service, medical care, or vacation.
+A child is still considered to still be living with you during any period of time when you or the child is temporarily absent from the home due to school, business, military service, medical care, or vacation.

 Birth or Death of Child

-If a child was born or died during the year, they are considered to have lived with you all year if they lived in your home the entire time they were alive during the year.
+If a child was born or passed away during the tax year, they are considered to have lived with you all year if they lived in your home the entire time they were alive during the year.
 Any time in the hospital is considered a temporary absence.

-If a child was kidnapped during the year, they are still considered to have lived with you all year if law enforcement presumes the child to have been kidnapped by someone who is not a member of your family or the child's family, and if, in the year of the kidnapping, the child lived with you for more than half of the part of the year before the kidnapping occurred.
-As long as the child is missing, they are considered to be living with you until the year of the child's 18th birthday, or until the child is determined to be deceased.
+If a child was kidnapped during the year, they are still considered to have lived with you all year if law enforcement presumes the child has been been kidnapped by someone who is not a member of your family or the child's family.
+Additionally, if, in the year of the kidnapping, the child lived with you for more than half of the part of the year before the kidnapping occurred, as long as the child is missing, they are considered to be living with you until the year of the child's 18th birthday or until the child is determined to be deceased.

 Qualifying Child Examples